 Woodford State Park is officially open from Memorial Day until Indigenous People’s Day, but visitors are welcome to explore in the off-season, provided they park their vehicle outside the park gates.

 We love Woodford’s beauty in all four seasons and recommend it to everyone who visits Southern Vermont.
-Here’s what you need to know about visiting this gem of a park year-round.
+Here’s why visiting Woodford State Park in VT is incredible year-round.

 Read Next: Take a Mini Leaf-Peeping Road Trip in Southern Vermont

-Summer is an awesome time to visit Woodford State Park.
-The best way to experience the lake and the laid-back atmosphere is to reserve one of the 100 campsites that surround the lake.
-You can choose from 76 tent/RV sites (some are waterfront), 20 lean-tos, and four camping cabins, one of which is dog-friendly.
+You can choose from 76 tent/RV sites (some are waterfront), 20 lean-tos, and four camping cabins, one of which is dog-friendly (Lady Slipper).

-You can rent kayaks, canoes, and paddle boats from the park rangers for an itty-bitty fee, but the best is the swimming.
+You can rent kayaks, canoes, and paddle boats from the park rangers for a small fee, and the swimming is great from the small, sandy beach.

 On the hottest days, there’s nothing like a dip in this mountain lake to restore the senses and fall in love with the world.
 Try it.
 I know you’ll agree!

-It still makes a fabulous home base for exploring autumn in Vermont, and Woodford State Park is very close to two of our favorite spots to explore in the fall – Wilmington and Bennington.
+If you don’t mind roughing it, Woodford State Park makes a fabulous home base for exploring autumn in Vermont.
+It is very close to two of our favorite spots to explore in the fall: Wilmington and Bennington.

-The campground is open until Indigenous Peoples’ Day in the fall, and if you’re not sure about camping in the cold, reserve one of the four cabins in the park – Lady Slipper cabin is pet-friendly.
+The Woodford State Park campground is open until Indigenous Peoples’ Day in the fall.
+If you’re not sure about camping in the cold, reserve one of the four cabins in the park—Lady Slipper cabin is pet-friendly.

-You can fish for trout in Vermont until the end of October, and hiking is fabulous here in the fall as well – no bugs!
+You can fish for trout in Vermont until the end of October, and hiking is fabulous here in the fall — no bugs!

-Winter is an awesome time of year to head into the Vermont backcountry.
+Winter is an outstanding time of year to head into the Vermont backcountry.

-Cross-country ski trails criss-cross the nearby Green Mountain National Forest, and during snowy winters, there’s a pretty well-marked trail through Woodford State Park and the surrounding wilds.
-We also love skiing on the campground roads that remained covered with snow all year long.
+Cross-country ski trails crisscross the nearby Green Mountain National Forest, and during snowy winters, there’s a pretty well-marked trail through Woodford State Park and the surrounding wilds.

 The frozen lake at Woodford State Park makes a fine playground, skating rink, and ski track all rolled into one.
 The park is officially closed in the winter, so you have to park your car in the snowmobile lot across the street and hike in from the road.